spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 <br />

-On the top right corner you'll see now a green button **Updates Available** that shows you have updates to deploy on the cluster.
+On the top right corner, there is a green button **Updates Available** that shows you have updates to deploy on the cluster.
 Click on it to see the modification of the current profile with the last deployed and revise the application configurations.

 ![Available updates details](deploy-k8s-cluster/deploy_app/updates_available_details.png)